percona/k8spsmdb-docs/docs/operator.md

 ### `roles.privileges.actions`

-List of custom role actions  that users granted this role can perform: For a list of accepted values, see [Privilege Actions :octicons-link-external-16:](https://www.mongodb.com/docs/manual/reference/privilege-actions/#database-management-actions) in the MongoDB Manual, and the MongoDB [built-in roles](https://www.mongodb.com/docs/manual/reference/built-in-roles/#built-in-roles).
+List of custom role actions  that users granted this role can perform: For a list of accepted values, see [Privilege Actions :octicons-link-external-16:](https://www.mongodb.com/docs/manual/reference/privilege-actions/#database-management-actions) in the MongoDB Manual.

 | Value type  | Example    |
 | ----------- | ---------- |